shirgo/Liver-and-Lesion_Segmentation_UNet/README.md

 ## Models Architecture
-All the models were implemented are based on the U-net [1] architecture and were trained from scratch, without any pre-training procedure.
+All the models that were implemented are based on the U-net [1] architecture and were trained from scratch, without any pre-training procedure.

 1. End-to-end model based on a single slice
 - In order to segment both the liver and the lesions two channels were used in the output, which represent a one-hot-encoding of the two classes.
 This way, one channel contains liver segments with lesion “holes” and one channel contains lesions segments only.